szufisher/SAPScript/README.md

   Position = session.findById("wnd[0]/usr/subSUB0:SAPLMEGUI:" & screen_no & "/subSUB2:SAPLMEVIEWS:1100/subSUB2:SAPLMEVIEWS:1200/subSUB1:SAPLMEGUI:1211/tblSAPLMEGUITC_1211").verticalScrollbar.Position
-3. how to determine whether need to switch page on error resume next
+3. how to determine whether need to switch page on error resume next for grid/table
+   PageSize = session.findById("wnd[0]/usr").findByName("SAPLMIGOTV_GOITEM", "GuiTableControl").verticalScrollbar.PageSize
+    pageindex = j Mod PageSize
+    If pageindex = 1 Then
+        If j > 1 Then
+               session.findById("wnd[0]/tbar[0]/btn[82]").press   ' click the next page button End If
+                CurrentRow = 0
+            Else
+                CurrentRow = CurrentRow + 1
+            End If
+    for more details, refer to MIGO 261 order _new
 4. screen number change due to fold/ unfold status Function detect_screen_no(screen_no As String, str1 As String, str2 As String) As String On Error Resume Next